mfumagalli/ngsTools/TUTORIAL.md

 ```
 $ANGSD/misc/realSFS -P 4 Results/TSI.saf.idx Results/PEL.saf.idx -sites Data/intersect.txt 2> /dev/null > Results/TSI.PEL.sfs
 ```
-You need to convert this file into the input file for ngsTools (note that you need to specify the sample size for both populations):
+If you want to use this 2D-SFS calculated by ANGSD, then you need to convert it into the input file for ngsTools (note that you need to specify the number of individuals for both populations):
 ```
-Rscript $NGSTOOLS/Scripts/convertSFS.R Results/TSI.PEL.sfs 20 20 > Results/TSI.PEL.angsd.2dsfs
+Rscript $NGSTOOLS/Scripts/SFSangsd2tools.R Results/TSI.PEL.sfs 10 10 > Results/TSI.PEL.angsd.2dsfs
 ```

-We can now calculate per-site FST values.
+We can now calculate per-site FST values (using for instance the 2D-SFS calculated by ANGSD).
 ```
-	$NGSTOOLS/ngsPopGen/ngsFST -postfiles Results/TSI.saf Results/PEL.saf -priorfile Results/TSI.PEL.angsd.2dsfs -nind 20 20 -nsites $N_SITES -outfile Results/TSI.PEL.fst
+$NGSTOOLS/ngsPopGen/ngsFST -postfiles Results/TSI.saf Results/PEL.saf -priorfile Results/TSI.PEL.angsd.2dsfs -nind 10 10 -nsites $NSITES -outfile Results/TSI.PEL.fst
 ```
-The output has the following header: a, (a+b), correcting factor, FST, probability of being variable.
+The output has the following header: a, (a+b), correcting factor (you can ignore this), FST, probability of being variable.
 Note that FST is equal (ignoring the correcting factor) to a/(a+b), and multiple-sites estimates are sum(a)/sum(a+b).
 Also note that negative FST values mean FST equal to 0.
-Very large negative values are simply due to numerical corrections and they tend to appear when a site is very unlikely to be variable.
+Very large negative or positive per-site values are simply due to numerical corrections and they tend to appear when a site is highly unlikely to be variable.
+These will not affect multiple-sites estimates and can be safely ignored.

 These example scripts will produce a plot and text file with sliding windows values (size of 50kbp, step of 10kbp).
-Note that, as an illustration, we also filter out sites with a probability of being variable less than 0.90.
+Note that, as an illustration, we also filter out sites with a probability of being variable less than 0.90, although other options are valid too.
 ```
 Rscript $NGSTOOLS/Scripts/plotFST.R -i Results/TSI.PEL.fst -o Results/TSI.PEL.scan.fst -p Data/intersect.txt -w 50000 -s 10000 -t 0.90
 less -S Results/TSI.PEL.scan.fst.txt
 evince Results/TSI.PEL.scan.fst.pdf
 ```

 ## Nucleotide diversity

-We use the sample allele frequency probabilities (.saf files) calculated on the previous step and estimate the marginal SFS to be used as priors.
+We use the sample allele frequency probabilities (.saf files) calculated on previous steps and estimate the marginal SFS to be used as priors.
+Again, you might have already calculated these SFS and the -sites option is not really necessary but it is kept for consistency.
 ```
 for POP in LWK TSI PEL
 do